 Are you curious about Artificial Intelligence (AI) and Machine Learning (ML)?
 If so, consider pursuing a career in data science.
 It’s common to assume that a profession with “science” mentioned in the title will require technical expertise.
-But how much of those technical skills are based on mathematics?
+But how many of those technical skills are based on mathematics?

 Do you need to be a mathematics wiz to work in AI and machine learning?

-If you’ve done your homework and looked through AI and machine learning curriculums then you know there’s always a maths component.
+If you’ve done your homework and looked through AI and machine learning curriculums, then you know there’s always a maths component.
 However, the depth of maths knowledge needed for the field of data science depends on your career path.